AlimoRabbani/DigTheMail/README.md

 About:
 --------------------------------------
-DigTheMail started based on observing TAs behavior at the Department of Computer Engineering, Sharif University of Technology.
-At the department instructors, TAs, and students can use online courseware systems.
+We started DigTheMail based on an observation of TAs behavior at the Department of Computer Engineering, Sharif University of Technology.
+At the department, instructors, TAs, and students can use online courseware systems.
 But non of them are reliable, easy-to-use systems.
 Therefore, many teaching assistants prefer to have students deliver their electronic assignments by email.
 They usually create a unique email address for the course and instruct students to attach their files to an email with a specific subject (e.g. CE44088-HW2-881184213).
-However, downloading and organizing those attachments is performed on an email-by-email basis and is not very easy. git
+However, downloading and organizing those attachments is performed on an email-by-email basis and is not very easy.

 DigTheMail helps teaching assistants download and orginize these assignments automatically.
 It uses IMAP technology to connect to a mail server that supports IMAP (e.g. gmail) and download the emails you want.
 This part is done using regular expressions.

 **Engineering & Development:** Alimohammad Rabbani, Sadjad Fouladi

 For information on how to use this software, continue reading.

 Prerequistes: